 Requests that may be disregarded without IRS approval.
 A private foundation may disregard any request for copies of all or part of any document beyond the first two received within any 30-day period or the first four received within any 1-year period from the same individual or the same address.

-Making the Annual Returns and Exemption Application Widely Available

-A private foundation does not have to provide copies of its annual returns and/or its exemption application if it makes these documents widely available.
+Making the Annual Returns and Exemption Application Widely Available its exemption application if it makes these documents widely available.
 However, it must still allow public inspection by office visitation.